Skip to main content

 Directors' message

-CDU’s Molly Wardaguga Institute for First Nations Birth Rights is part of a global movement for ‘Birthing on Country. and we see this as a call to action for ‘Black Lives Matter’.
-Our intention for urgent and immediate change to address systemic racism and catalyse generational change for the First Nations people.
+CDU’s Molly Wardaguga Institute for First Nations Birth Rights is part of a global movement for ‘Birthing on Country' and we see this as a call to action for ‘Black Lives Matter’.
+Our work is with intention and with urgency in working towards change, understanding these changes are fundamental and foundational to nation building for our First Nations people.

 Watch the CDU professorial lecture on the institute